-He grinned.
 “Well, yeah, but I promised I wouldn’t do anything but scare you a little.
 He said I’m not allowed to use it to look for you if I’m planning any kind of retaliation for this stupid hair.”
-He shifted his weight and leaned against a wall.
+He straightened.
 “Not that I know what he’s talking about.”

-He took in a deep breath, and exhaled loudly.
-He was clearly steeling himself to say something.
-“I don’t really remember everything I said when I was under the influence of that clever prank by Lily and your brother-”
+“I don’t really remember everything I said after I fell victim to that clever prank by Lily and your brother-”

 “Anytime.”
 He frowned.
 “Well, then, what was I talking about?
 I’m pretty sure I remember saying something about blood traitors.”

-She looked down the hall, and saw no one.
-After a moment, she said, “Both Albus and your friend Noah Nott seemed to feel very strongly that you shouldn’t be alone with some of the other people you share a dormitory with, and I was wondering why.
-You started babbling about how they hated blood traitors, and Al translated that as they saw you as a blood traitor.”
+She looked down the hall, but they seemed to be alone.
+“Both Albus and Noah seemed to feel very strongly that you shouldn’t be alone with some of the other people you share a dormitory with, and I was wondering why.
+You started babbling about blood and traitors.”

 “I know that,” she said.
-“I just think that the other houses are more self-centred and less brave.”
+“I just think that the other houses are less brave.”

-He rubbed his forehead.
-“Okay, bravery isn’t the only thing that makes a good person.
-Nor is it as important as you seem to think that it is.”
+“Bravery isn’t the only thing that makes a good person, nor is it as important as you seem to think that it is.”

-He rolled his eyes and cut her off.
+He cut her off.
 “Look, your mother is a war hero.
-We all know that, and that’s just great.”
+Everyone knows that.”
 She glowered, and he held up his hands.
 “No, really, I mean it.
 She’s a hero, and she’s a good person, and yeah, she’s incredibly brave.
 My father always talks about her with a lot of respect.”

 He closed his eyes for a minute.
 She was clearly trying his patience.
 “Yes, Red, really.
-And she deserves all of the recognition and honor and respect.
-But you know what?
-Not everyone was in a position to act the way she did.
-What about my father?
-You think he should have just died?
-You think he liked seeing his classmates tortured and killed?”
+And she deserves it.
+But what are you saying about my father, exactly?
+That he should have just died?
+That he liked seeing his classmates tortured and killed?”